Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc liftings: definitions

 So we reduce to show that $(\sX^\nu, X^\nu+\sD)$ is log canonical.
 Since $X$ is slc we deduce that $(X^\nu,D)$ is log canonical, and so $(\sX^\nu,X^\nu+\sD)$ is indeed log canonical by \autoref{lemma:normalization_of_lifted_boundary}. \end{proof}

 The gluing theory for slc varieties is recalled in \autoref{section:gluing_theory}.
-We show that a strong slc lifting is equivalent to a strong log lift of the normalization pair with $\bQ$-Cartier log canonical divisor, together with a lift of the gluing involution.
+We show that, when $p>2$, a strong slc lifting is equivalent to a strong log lift of the normalization pair with $\bQ$-Cartier log canonical divisor, together with a lift of the gluing involution.
+The case $p=2$ will be handled in \autoref{section:p=2}.